Bumbatumbarumba/Discord-Bots/README.md

-# discord_magic_conch
+# Discord-Bots
-A discord bot that performs several functions; type !whomst or !cmdhelp to get started.
+A collection of bots that I wrote that do random things.